pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

 ![](readme-images/capture-center.png)
 ![](readme-images/capture-right.png)

-By default, the center of a bit is indicated with a white dot.
+By default, the center of a bit is indicated with a dot.

 The green dot is the `SOF` (*Start Of Frame*) field.